lenala/azure-gradle-plugins/README.md

 region | Azure region.
 Optional, default is WEST_US pricingTier | Pricing tier authFile | File with authentication information.
 Optional, see [Azure Authentication settings](#azure-authentication) target | Target artifact to deploy.
-Not used for Web Apps for containers. stopAppDuringDeployment | Specifies whether to stop Web App during deployment.
+Not used for Web Apps for containers.
+Optional, if not specified, default war file output produced by 'war' plugin will be used. stopAppDuringDeployment | Specifies whether to stop Web App during deployment.
 Optional, default is false

 # 4 types of deployment are supported: